deepjavalibrary/djl-demo/aws/emr-distributed-inference/image-classification-gpu/README.md

 ### Standalone

-This application require Java 8+ to execute.
+This application requires Java 8+ to execute.

 #### Switch to CUDA 10.1